 Analysis of terrestrial vertebrate populations, communities, and habitats.
 Exploration of how these analyses are applied to the manipulation, exploitation, protection, and restoration of animal populations and communities.
 Laboratory sessions emphasize field investigation of animal populations and habitats with ecological and management techniques.
 Includes three lab hours.
-Prerequisites: Two semesters of college biology, including BIO113D or BIO311; junior or senior standing.
+Prerequisites: Two of BIO113D, BIO114D or ENS102D; junior or senior standing.
 (Carries cross-credit in biology.)